rebelsky/csc207c/_eboards/eboard32.md

 We'll explore these choices while writing iterators and similar things.

+* Breadth-first vs depth-first
+* Left-to-right vs right-to-left
+* Preorder (do the node before children) vs inorder (do the node between children) vs postorder (do the node after children)

 MP9
 ---

 Explorations with a particular kind of binary tree.

+Sam rambled about this for a bit.

 Questions
 ---------